lingfish/FetchTV-Helpers/README.md

 ## Introduction

-This script allows you to download recordings from Fetch TV boxes.
+This tool allows you to download recordings from Fetch TV boxes.

 It can also be used to query recording information on the Fetch TV box.